Research Cluster: Climate Protection at the Interface between Politics and Economics

 - Prof. Dr. Bernhard Kreße (Civil Law, German and European Business Law, Energy Law and Comparative Law)

-- Dr. Helen Landmann (Universität Klagenfurt)
+- Prof. Dr. Helen Landmann (Universität Klagenfurt)

 - Simon Lenhart (Policy Field Analysis & Environmental Policy)